Lucid-OS/lbf/README.md

 ### What is the Linux Build Framework?

-The Linux Build Framework is a set of bash scripts that help with a variety of Linux distribution creation tasks.
+The Linux Build Framework is a set of bash scripts that help with a variety of Linux distribution development.

-I will hereby refer to the Linux Build Framework as lbf for short.
+I will refer to the Linux Build Framework as lbf in the future.

 ### What does the framework do?